chromaui/chromatic-docs/workflow.md

 # Chromatic workflow

-Chromatic automates maintaining a UI component library so you can develop more features with less manual work.
+Chromatic automates UI development so you can build more features faster with less manual work.
 Here's the recommended workflow that takes full advantage of everything we have to offer.

 ![Chromatic workflow](img/chromatic-workflow.png)